 Vinblastine can cause serious constipation, abdominal pain and can even lead to a blockage or stoppage of the bowel (called paralytic ileus) if not treated promptly.
 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.

 This is a toxicity that affects the nerves.
-The most common affect is called peripheral neuropathy, which affects the nerves in the hands and feet, causing causes a numbness or tingling, often in the pattern of a stocking or glove.
+The most common effect is called peripheral neuropathy, which affects the nerves in the hands and feet, causing causes numbness or tingling, often in the pattern of a stocking or glove.
 This can get progressively worse with additional doses of the medication and can lead to difficulty with balance or walking.
-In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
+In some people, the symptoms slowly resolve after the medication is stopped, but for some, it never goes away completely.
 You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.

-The vinca alkaloid chemotherapies are known to cause neuropathy, but they can also cause neurologic toxicity that presents as mental depression, headache, malaise, dizziness and seizures.
+The vinca alkaloid chemotherapies are known to cause neuropathy, but they can also cause neurologic toxicity that presents as mental depression, headache, malaise, dizziness, and seizures.
 It can also cause toxicity of the cranial nerves, which affects the vocal cords (changes in voice), eyes (visual changes) or facial nerves (drooping of the face or mouth).
 Patients can develop severe pain in the jaw soon after the first treatment with vincristine, which is caused by the medication affecting the nerves.
 If you notice any of these problems, notify your healthcare team right away.

 Low White Blood Cell Count (Leukopenia or Neutropenia)